 Subaru Outback 2025

 The Legacy-Outback is built on Subaru’s Global Platform that debuted on the previous-generation Impreza.
 Mainstream Legacys and Outbacks are powered by the 2.5L flat-four.
 Those keen on greater power can opt for a 260 horsepower, 2.4L turbo flat-four.
 Power reaches all wheels via a CVT transmission regardless of engine choice.
 The dash features an 11.6 inch touchscreen that dominates the dash centre stack.
 The cars are roomy and comfortable and the cabins are nicely finished.
 The cars have roomy cabins, with a commanding driving position and big windows to aid outward vision.
 The trunk on the sedan is commodious, and while the cargo bay on the Outback is long and quite wide, it is shallower below the windows than some other competitors.
 Subaru’s Eyesight active safety suite is standard on all trims.
-Adaptive cruise control, long an Eyesight feature, now includes a new lane centring device.
+Adaptive cruise control, long an Eyesight feature, now includes a new lane centering device.
+The Outback is the sole vehicle sourced from the U.S. and may suffer a big price increase if Canada imposes tariffs on U.S. produced vehicles.

 Specifications